pages-themes/architect/_posts/2020-04-01-Is-there-alternatives-to-Shadertoy.md

 ---
 layout: default
-title: Is there alternatives to Shadertoy ? tags : shadertoy
+title: "Is there alternatives to Shadertoy ?" tags : shadertoy
 ---
 I like the community of Shadertoy, so even if more featured sites may exist, there is no better place for me today than Shadertoy to post a shader !